Four Day Paris Itinerary

 Notre Dame Cathedral

-Take a half-day tour of the Notre Dame Cathedral and then hop in a cab to Montmartre.
+For the fourth day of your Paris itinerary, take a half-day tour of the Notre Dame Cathedral and then hop in a cab to Montmartre.

 Place Du Tertre